raravena80/anzoategui/README.md

 # Anzoategui [![Apache Licensed](https://img.shields.io/badge/license-Apache2.0-blue.svg)](https://raw.githubusercontent.com/raravena80/aragua/master/LICENSE)

 This is a just Rust playground.
+Mainly where I keep files I use to learn Rust.
+Most of the content you can find in the Rust docs, but in any case use it at your own risk.

 The name Anzoategui is just a random name based on the state in Venezuela.